JonasGessner/Theos-NIC-Templates/README.md

 Theos NIC Templates
 ===================

 Modern templates for NIC.
 ARC support and the deployment target can be easily selected when setting up a new project using NIC.
-The default achitechtures are armv7, armv7s and arm64 and the default compiler is llvm.
+The default architectures are armv7, armv7s and arm64 and the default compiler is llvm.

-Place the nic.tar archives in `theos_root/templates` and use nic.pl from theos to create a new project.
+To use these templates with NIC place all the `.nic.tar` archives from the `Archived Templates` folder in `<theos_root_directory>/templates`.

 Credits